 * DXS Pulse loaders

 The Vendetta Halo/Reloader B/Pulse Trap Door is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 None - this was the first speed feed or variation of that I have used.